AnyBody/tutorials/A_study_of_studies/intro.md

 };
 ```

 This study contains all the necessary elements.
-The last line
-`Gravity = {0.0, -9.81, 0.0};` assigns a value to the Gravity variable,
+The first word after `AnyBodyStudy` defines the name of the study, which in this case is MyStudy.
+The last line `Gravity = {0.0, -9.81, 0.0};` assigns a value to the Gravity variable,
 which specifies the gravitational acceleration vector affecting the model.

 An `AnyBodyStudy` has many more predefined properties that you can modify.
 You can